 NetFortris has a straightforward plan setup that ranges from its baseline Essentials Plan to its contact center-friendly Ultimate Plan.
 For these plans, pricing is based on per user, per month, and all plans include unlimited calling and auto-attendant features.

-NetFortris also allows companies to customize their plans to better suit the needs of their organizations.
+NetFortris also allows enterprise VoIP users to customize their plans to better suit the needs of their organizations.
 For example, Professional and Enterprise clients can add on “Record All” functionality to their plan for an addition $20 per month.
 Additionally, desk and conference phones can be rented for $5 per month, per user.

 |Available Features||Essentials $19.99